samarthghag/startupidea_protype/README.md

-# startupidea_protype
+# Startup_Idea_Prototype
-this is protoype version 1
+This is prototype version 1.

-#future plan
+# Future_Plan
-this is prototype version still  left some Functionality and Also left at the integration of the LMM
+This prototype version still has some functionality left, and it's also at the integration stage of the LMM.